chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 ### heic_hdr.py

-Batch convert all tiff file in a folder by heic_hdr.py:
+Batch convert all tiff files in a folder by heic_hdr.py:

 1. Download all files in a folder: